-2. All vehicles in the race category must be equipped with a gps receiver that must be turned on and storing the current track data for the entire duration of each special stage.
+2. All vehicles in the race category must be equipped with a GPS receiver that must be turned on and storing the current track data for the entire duration of each special stage.
 At the request of the race director the device must be made available to the organization for data download.
 This information may be used to verify compliance with the rules, specifically obeying speed limits and reaching of control points.
 The organization is setup for downloading and inspecting data from Garmin devices.
 If another brand is used the owner must be able to provide GPX formatted data.

 3. All vehicles must traverse the entire stage (special sections as well as any liaison sections) under the power of their own engine.
-In special sections short recoveries with the help from others and for a distance up to 30m are accepted.
+In special sections short recoveries and towing with the help from others and for a distance up to 30m are accepted.
 Failure to traverse the sections or getting towed for any portion of the stage longer than 30 meters results in time penalties as described in the timing section.

 4. Participants must enter the special stage start corral 1 minute prior to their start time.
 The corral is marked by yellow and red flagging.
 Competitors must start at their assigned starting time.
 Early start is allowed only with agreement of the organizers.